ATM robbers may be waiting at your Automated Teller Machine.

 - Fortunately, the ATM robber soon abandoned her car.
 She was unharmed locked in the trunk overnight.

-- This ATM drive-thru robbery and kidnapping scenario was terrifying for the victim and her family.
+- This ATM drive-thru robbery and kidnapping scenario were terrifying for the victim and her family.

 Footnote: – [7:38]